-Charlie Marlow is man who is the protagonist of the novel Heart of Darkness.
+Charlie Marlow is a man who is the protagonist of the novel Heart of Darkness.
 He is a master storyteller and able to catch attention of his listeners into his tale.
-His expedition of voyage towards Congo River reveals the core of Conrad’s novel.
+His expedition of a voyage towards Congo River reveals the core of Conrad’s novel.
 Marlow pilots a steamboat to relieve Mr. Kurtz and on his journey observes things minutely.
-He was finally shocked by what he sees at inner station that what European traders were doing to the natives.
+He was finally shocked by what he sees at the inner station that what European traders were doing to the natives.

-Kurtz is the character in heart of Darkness that creates curiosity among readers.
+Kurtz is the character in Heart of Darkness that creates curiosity among readers.
 He is the man who is chief of the Inner Station for a British trading company.
 Mr. Kurtz is the major quest of Marlow.
 He has a God-gifted talent as he is a painter, musician and a persuasive man at a same time.
 He collects ivory there for trade and is remarkably effective at acquiring ivory.
-A welleducated European, he is described as a “universal genius” and begins his work in the Congo as part of a virtuous mission.
-However, while at inner station in the mid of jungle, he sets himself up as a natives god.
+A well-educated European, he is described as a “universal genius” and begins his work in the Congo as part of a virtuous mission.
+However, while at an inner station in the mind of jungle, he sets himself up as a natives god.
 By the time Marlow reaches him, he is breathing last sighs and dies during retrieval on the ship.

 The Accountant is also working at Outer Station.
-He an efficient worker and a well dressed man who has a trained native woman to care for his wardrobes.
+He an efficient worker and a well-dressed man who has a trained native woman to care for his wardrobes.
 When Marlow meets him, he complains about the groans of a man who is dying and brought to his office for fear of being distracted and making clerical errors in the Company’s books.
 He also discloses to Marlow some of the Company’s shady business practices.

-Brick-maker is the man who has a task to make bricks but he does not make any bricks because of a shortage of materials.
+Brick-maker is the man who has a task to make bricks, but he does not make any bricks because of a shortage of materials.
 He is one of the favorite man of the Manager.
-When Marlow meets him at the Central Station, Marlow suspects that he is “pumping” him for information about the Company’s plans.
+When Marlow meets him at the Central Station, Marlow suspects he is “pumping” him for information about the Company’s plans.